sjmudd/ps-top/README.md

 ### Screens

-pstop has 5 different screens:
+pstop has 5 different screens which get updated by default every second.
 * Latency mode: order table activity by the time waiting to perform operations on them.
 * Ops (operations) mode: order table activity by the number of operations MySQL performs on them.
 * I/O mode: show where MySQL is spending it's time in file I/O.
 * Locks mode: show order based on table locks
 * User mode: show ordering based on how long users are running queries, or the number of connections they have to MySQL.

+You can change the polling interval and switch between modes (see below).

 ### Keys